 - In a large heavy pot over medium high heat, add the olive oil, then the onion, celery and carrots.
 Sauté until the onions have softened, then add the garlic and continue to cook for just one minute.

 - Add the spices next through the bay leaf.
 Cook for about two more minutes to get them fragrant.

 - Add the broth (start with 5 cups first, you may need an additional cup later to thin the sauce out), lentils and tomato sauce and raise the heat to high, bringing the broth to a boil.
 Once it boils, reduce the heat to medium low and simmer for about 30 minutes to get the lentils tender.

-- Add the black beans, corn, red peppers, Tabasco and honey and continue to cook for about 20 more minutes.
+- Add the black beans, corn, red peppers, Tabasco and maple and continue to cook for about 20 more minutes.
 Add the extra cup of broth, if needed.

 - Serve in bowls with the toppings of your choice.

 If you love this Black Bean and Lentil Chili, you’ll love…

 This Vegetarian Chili has the most perfect blend of spices and balance of flavors that will have you coming back to it again and again.

 This spicy Vegetable Jambalaya is amazingly vegan and gluten-free.
 It’s one of my favorite dishes.
 It is easy enough for a weeknight dinner or perfect for easy entertaining.
 Get that recipe here!

 You are going to love these Vegetable and Quinoa Stuffed Zucchinis!
 Simple and delicious, these can be assembled ahead of time and baked when ready to eat!
 They are vegetarian, gluten-free with vegan options.
 Get a printable recipe here!